garysweaver/irie/README.md

 True to enable [CORS][cors].
 If you have javascript/etc. code in the client that is running under a different host or port than Rails server, then you are cross-origin/cross-domain and we handle this with CORS.
 By default, we make CORS just allow everything, so the whole cross-origin/cross-domain thing goes away and you can get to developing locally with your Javascript app that isn't even being served by Rails.

+###### CSRF disabling in Rails as alternative

+Note: one way to do this during development without CORS is to disable CSRF protection in your controller, even though it is not recommended.

+    protect_from_forgery :except => :create

+or

+    skip_before_filter :verify_authenticity_token, :except => [:update, :create]

+or totally disabling (this disables cross-site request forgery protection, so don't do this unless in a sandboxed development environment that no one will use except you):

+    skip_before_filter :verify_authenticity_token

+That info from [Turn off CSRF token in rails 3][disablecsrf] in stackoverflow.

 ##### cors_preflight_headers

 So, if you enabled CORS, then CORS starts with a [preflight request][preflight_request] from the client (the browser), to which we respond with a response.
 You can customize the values of headers returned in the `cors_preflight_headers` option.
 Then for all other requests to the controller, you can specify headers to be returned in the `cors_access_control_headers` option.
 This is a hash of headers to use for each preflight response.